Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proofs

 Since $F$ is linear, the definition of the Legendre dual gives that

 To calculate $G^*(\mathbf{p}^*)$, we use Proposition 2.1 from Chapter 9 of \cite{ekeland1999convex}, which relies on the measurable selection theorem.
 In this context we write

 where $h$ is as in \eqref{eq:hdeff}.
-We verify the hypotheses of this proposition, which are \begin{enumerate}[i.] \item that $h$ is a normal integrand (see Definition 1.1, Chapter 8, \cite{ekeland1999convex}), and \item that there exists $\mathbf{p} \in L^\infty(\Omega;\RR^d)$ with $G(\mathbf{p}) < + \infty$. \end{enumerate} The second point is clear for $\mathbf{p} = 0$.
-The first point follows because $h$ is a Carath{\'e}odory function, which are proven to be normal integrands in Proposition 1.1, Chapter 8, \cite{ekeland1999convex}.
-A function $h: \Omega \times \RR^d \rightarrow \RR$ is said to be a Carath{\'e}odory function if \begin{itemize} \item for almost all $x \in \Omega$, $h(x, \cdot)$ is continuous on $\RR^d$, and \item for almost all $\xi \in \RR^d$, $h(\cdot, \xi)$ is measurable on $\Omega$. \end{itemize} Both of these clearly hold for $h$ given in \eqref{eq:hdeff}.
-The conclusion of this proposition is that
+We verify the hypotheses of this proposition, which are \begin{enumerate}[i.] \item that $\Omega$ is a bounded open subset of $\RR^d$ \item that $h$ is a non-negative normal integrand (see Definition 1.1, Chapter 8, \cite{ekeland1999convex}), and \item that there exists $\mathbf{p} \in L^\infty(\Omega;\RR^d)$ with $G(\mathbf{p}) < + \infty$. \end{enumerate} The third point is clear for $\mathbf{p} = 0$.
+The second point follows because $h$ is a Carath{\'e}odory function, which are proven to be normal integrands in Proposition 1.1, Chapter 8, \cite{ekeland1999convex}; recall that a function $h: \Omega \times \RR^d \rightarrow \RR$ is said to be a Carath{\'e}odory function if \begin{itemize} \item for almost all $x \in \Omega$, $h(x, \cdot)$ is continuous on $\RR^d$, and \item for almost all $\xi \in \RR^d$, $h(\cdot, \xi)$ is measurable on $\Omega$. \end{itemize} Both of these clearly hold for $h$ given in \eqref{eq:hdeff}.
+The conclusion of Proposition 2.1 from Chapter 9 of \cite{ekeland1999convex} is that

 for $h^*$ the partial dual

 An elementary calculation gives that

 where $H$ is as in \eqref{eq:Hdeff}.
 Relabelling the variable as $\mathbf{w}$ for consistency, we have